joemoose/dungeoneers.d20/docs/appendix-g.md

 - **SOUL SIGHT**

-	You can see an [essence] number of creatures’ souls if you concentrate exclusively on the observation and do not move.
-Soul sight allows you to sense the approximate location of invisible creatures.
-You can also immediately discern if a person is possessed, undead, protected by the gods, lying, a spellcaster, or in some other meta-physiological state.
+	You can see as many creatures’ souls as essence spent if you concentrate exclusively on observing and do not move.
+Soul sight allows you to sense the location of invisible creatures.
+You can also immediately discern if a person is possessed, undead, protected by the gods, lying, a spellcaster, or in any other meta-physiological state.

 - **WARD**

-	Manifest a simmering, translucent shield around you or a target creature or object for [essence] rounds.
-The ward provides an advantage on attribute checks to avoid magical effects and a disadvantage on damage from physical attacks.
+	Manifest a shimmering, translucent shield around you or a target for as many combat rounds as essence spent.
+The ward provides an advantage on attribute checks to avoid magical effects and impairs damage from physical attacks.
 The ward moves with its target.
 The ward can be sundered and destroyed to negate all damage from a single spell or attack.

 ### Dark Magic